deepset-ai/haystack-integrations/integrations/cohere.md

 #### Generative Models (LLMs)

-To use `/generate` models from Cohere, initialize a `CohereGenerator` with the model name, Cohere API key and the prompt template.
+To use `/generate` models from Cohere, initialize a [CohereGenerator](https://docs.haystack.deepset.ai/v2.0/docs/coheregenerator) with the model name and Cohere API key.
 You can then use this `CohereGenerator` in a question answering pipeline after the `PromptBuilder`.

 Below is the example of generative questions answering pipeline using RAG with `PromptBuilder` and  `CohereGenerator`: